redisson/redisson/docs/integration-with-spring.md

     }
 	```

+    **Configuration Settings**

+    The `@EnableLocalCachedRedisSession` annotation provides the following configuration settings:

+    * `maxInactiveIntervalInSeconds` - Specifies the maximum time, in seconds, that a session can remain idle before it expires.
+Default is `1800`.

+    * `redisNamespace` - Specifies a custom namespace for Redis keys to enable session isolation across multiple applications.
+The namespace changes the Redis key prefix from the default `spring:session:` to `<redisNamespace>:`.
+This allows multiple applications to share the same Redis instance while maintaining separate session storage.
+Default is `"spring:session"`.

+    * `redisFlushMode` - Specifies when session changes are written to Redis.
+Default is `FlushMode.ON_SAVE`.
+    Available modes:

+		- `FlushMode.ON_SAVE` (default) - Session changes are written to Redis only when `SessionRepository.save(Session)` is explicitly invoked.
+In web applications, this occurs automatically just before the HTTP response is committed.
+This mode offers better performance by batching updates.
+		- `FlushMode.IMMEDIATE` - Session changes are written to Redis immediately as they occur.
+Use this mode when session data must be immediately visible across multiple application instances, though it may impact performance.

+    * `cleanupCron` - Specifies the cron expression for scheduling the expired session cleanup task.
+Default is ``"0 * * * * *"``.

+    * `broadcastSessionUpdates` - Specifies whether session updates should be broadcast to other application instances.
+When enabled, session attribute changes are published to Redis pub/sub channels, allowing other application instances to update their local caches.
+This ensures session consistency across a distributed deployment.
+    Disable this feature if you have a single application instance or do not require real-time session synchronization across instances, which can reduce Redis network traffic.
+Default is `true`.

 ## Spring Transaction Manager

 Redisson provides implementation of both `org.springframework.transaction.PlatformTransactionManager` and `org.springframework.transaction.ReactiveTransactionManager` interfaces to participant in Spring transactions.
 See also [Transactions](/transactions) section.